JoshuaCarter/Vanguard-40k/core-rules.md

 - Units that are not part of this detachment's minimum requirements may be an ***Understrength Unit*** without penalty.
 - You can only include a single unit of any given ***Unit Name*** <sub>(p.
 202)</sub>.

-> This detachment allows players to bring an interesting variety of models even in very small games, without allowing army compositions to get too imbalanced, and the ***Unit Name*** restriction is to prevent squad leader stacking.
+> This detachment allows players to bring an interesting variety of models even in very small games, without allowing army composition to become too imbalanced, and the ***Unit Name*** restriction is to prevent squad leader stacking.

 ## Core Rules Alterations